tylermercer/personal-website/src/content/posts/software/blazor-renderfragment-multiple-nodes.md

 ---
 title: Returning Multiple Root Nodes From a RenderFragment
-description: The Blazor version of React's Fragment API
+description: The Blazor version of React’s Fragment API
 date: 2023-08-07 12:00:00.00
 ---

-If you're coming to Blazor from a framework like React, you might encounter a need for the equivalent of React's [`Fragment`](https://react.dev/reference/react/Fragment), which allows you to return a set of DOM nodes from a function, rather than being limited to returning one node.
+If you’re coming to Blazor from a framework like React, you might encounter a need for the equivalent of React’s [`Fragment`](https://react.dev/reference/react/Fragment), which allows you to return a set of DOM nodes from a function, rather than being limited to returning one node.
 At the time of this writing, searching for this (e.g.
-"RenderFragment with multiple nodes") on Blazor's documentation site doesn't yield any useful results, but there _is_ a way to do it!
+"RenderFragment with multiple nodes") on Blazor’s documentation site doesn’t yield any useful results, but there _is_ a way to do it!

 You can put multiple root elements in a RenderFragment by surrounding them with